TsKyrk/pyexewrap/tools/ByDefaultActivation/README.md

-# ByDefaultActivation add-on
+# ByDefaultActivation tool

-This add-on lets you activate pyexewrap **globally** for all `.py` and `.pyw` files on your machine, without needing to add a shebang line to each script.
+This tool lets you activate pyexewrap **globally** for all `.py` and `.pyw` files on your machine, without needing to add a shebang line to each script.

 It works by changing the Windows file-type association (`ftype`) for `Python.File` and `Python.NoConFile` so that double-clicking any Python script automatically goes through pyexewrap.